dvmason/Pharo-Functional/README.md

 ```

 # Loading
-To load, in a Pharo9 image do:
+To load, in a Pharo9 image Playground do:
 ```smalltalk
 Metacello new
 	repository: 'github://dvmason/Pharo-Functional:master';